Senior Alert Systems - The Most Important Questions to Ask

 Does the senior like to spend time outside or in the garden?
 How far from the house is the mailbox?

-Making sure that the yard and mailbox are within the range of the base unit is important.
+For seniors who spend time outside, it’s important to ensure sure the yard and mailbox are within the range of the base unit.
 Slick sidewalks or back injuries from gardening are legitimate concerns.
-This could mean finding a system with a longer range, or just re-positioning the base unit within the home to allow for better coverage outside.
+That could mean purchasing a mobile system or just repositioning the base unit to allow for better coverage outside.

 Is the senior still mobile and active?

-Pick a company that has extensive training for their operators.
-When your loved one calls for help, you want to be confident that the person on the other end of the phone is capable of providing the care they need.
-Operators should go through extensive training to prepare them to triage calls, walk someone who is scared and alone through an emergency situation, or patiently address any other problem that is called in.
-We suggest companies who require their operators to undergo Medical Dispatch training just like 911 operators.
+Pick a company that employs trained professional operators or certified emergency dispatchers.
+When your loved one calls for help, you want to be confident the person on the other end of the line will be able to provide the level of care they need.
+Operators should go through extensive training to learn to triage calls, walk someone who is scared and alone through an emergency situation, and patiently address any other problem that is called in.
+We suggest looking into companies who require their operators to undergo Medical Dispatch training just like 911 operators.